-Cast Iron and Steel pumps are protected internally with a preservative solution applied at the factory before shipping.
+Cast Iron pumps are protected internally with a preservative solution applied at the factory before shipping.
 The solution should be flushed from the pump prior to use.
-An MSDS form is included in the back of this manual (see Appendix A).
+An MSDS form is included in the back of this manual.

 The preservative solution is petroleum based and must be disposed of in accordance with all Local, State, and Federal regulations.